Liliwqt/E-Menu-/README.md

 npm run test:emulator
 ```

-APK output is written to `app/build/outputs/apk/`.

-For a signed release, copy `keystore.properties.example` to `keystore.properties` and fill in the local signing values.
-Never commit the populated file or the keystore.

-## Security

-Read [`SECURITY.md`](SECURITY.md) before deploying or publishing a release.
-At minimum:

-- Deploy restrictive Realtime Database Rules.
-- Allow only approved kiosk UIDs.
-- Use a unique maintenance PIN.
-- Verify the bundled merchant QR.
-- Keep API keys and signing credentials outside the application and repository.
-- Define how long customer names and order records are retained.

-Run the repository credential check before publishing:
+Run the repository and APK credential scan from the project root:

 ```bash
 bash scripts/security_scan.sh
 ```

-This client records customer-reported QR payments and updates inventory directly.
-Use a trusted backend if payment verification or stronger inventory enforcement is required.
+## Security Notes

+- Anonymous Firebase authentication identifies a kiosk but does not automatically authorize it.
+- Deploy restrictive Realtime Database Rules before allowing customer use.
+- Give each kiosk only the permissions required for menu access and order submission.
+- Client-side validation and Device Owner controls are not substitutes for a trusted backend.
+- A public-facing tablet must not be treated as a trusted server or payment authority.
+- Review the deployment guidance in [`SECURITY.md`](SECURITY.md).

+### QR Payment Warning

+The bundled QR is static. **I've Paid** records `CUSTOMER_REPORTED_PAID`, not payment-provider-verified settlement.
+Staff must confirm the payment separately.
+Production-grade automatic verification requires a payment provider integration implemented through a trusted backend.

+## Documentation

+Detailed documentation covering system design, tablet deployment strategy, architecture, security, cloud synchronization, administrative workflows, and the wider E-Menu platform is maintained separately from this repository README.

+## Limitations

+- QR payments are not automatically verified.
+- Current inventory and order submission require Firebase connectivity.
+- Production database access requires explicit kiosk UID authorization.
+- Full kiosk enforcement requires correct Android Device Owner provisioning.
+- Direct client-side inventory updates provide less protection than a trusted backend.